An operator splitting analysis of Wasserstein--Fisher--Rao gradient flows: Splitting for multivariate Gaussian distributions

+with $Z_t:= 2\int_0^t e^{-\Gamma s} (I + M_s)e^{-\Gamma s}ds$ and since $D_0 = (C_0^{-1} - C_\pi^{-1})^{-1}$.
+Inserting into \eqref{eq:nattransform} yields an analytic solution for $C_t^{-1}$.
+Note that for the special case $M_t = 0$, the above coincides with the expression for $C_t^{-1}$ in \cite[Remark 2.3]{liero2025evolution} with $\alpha = \beta = 1$ there.
+Note also that $Z_t$ is well defined for all $t > 0$ for the choices of $M_t$ considered in this manuscript, since it is easily checked that the integrand approaches zero asymptotically in $t$.
 This representation however is not ideal as it forces the condition $C_0^{-1} \neq C_\pi^{-1}$ to ensure invertibility of their difference.
 Note also that $C_0 = C_\pi$ is a valid initial condition, wherein $\frac{dC_t}{dt} = 0$ for all $t > 0$ and \eqref{eq:genmeanode} remains well-posed.
-We will consider an alternative representation, by first writing \eqref{eq:genCtinvexp} in terms of $C_t$ using the Woodbury matrix identity,
+We will consider an alternative representation, by using Woodbury matrix identity to obtain